`` 'Things To Worry About' Business & Economic Monopolies Page

 The Distinction 'Monopoly'

 The excesses of the late XIXth Century era of the Robber Barons brought about reform, though the battles were many and long and hard fought.
-The Sherman Antitrust Act of 1890 gave the federal government power to stop such excesses, the 'muckraker' journalists after the Turn of The Century reformed child labor and worker safety, Upton Sinclair's "The Jungle" brought about Teddy Roosevelt's Pure Food & Drugs Act and the Meat Inspection Act (both 1906), and the Standard Oil Trust was broken up by the United States Supreme Court in 1911.
+The Sherman Antitrust Act of 1890 gave the federal government power to stop such excesses, the 'muckraker' journalists after the Turn of The Century reformed child labor and worker safety, Upton Sinclair's "The Jungle" brought about Theodore Roosevelt's Pure Food & Drugs Act and the Meat Inspection Act (both 1906), and the Standard Oil Trust was broken up by the United States Supreme Court in 1911.

 But rust never sleeps, and the Oligarchy forever engages in the Class War, with the goal of returning society to feudalism.
-So IBM was 'unbundled' in the late 1960s, phone company AT&T was broken up in the 1980s, and the Department of Justice sued Microsoft in the 1990s.
+So I.B.M. was 'unbundled' in the late 1960s, phone company AT&T was broken up in the 1980s, and the Department of Justice sued Microsoft in the 1990s.

 Part of the hold that the Oligarchy has on the U.S. economy today is the creation of not-quite-monopolies that control major industries here – with similar connections within the European Union and among the multinational mega-corporations around the globe.